srl-labs/nokia-segment-routing-lab/README.md

 ```

 ### 4. Apply traffic steering with Flex-Algo on VPN service
 In the bgp-ipvpn context of our VPN we define Segment Routing as our tunnel between services, which means we use SPF Segment Routing but not necessarily Flex-Algo.
-For that we need to define a import policy `customer1-import` to define which prefix will be using Flex-Algo.
+For that we need to define an import policy `customer1-import` to define which prefix will be using Flex-Algo.
 ```
 A:admin@R1# admin show configuration /configure service vprn "customer1"
     admin-state enable